Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

-Traffic violations happen all the time in Texas.
-Perhaps a violation occurred because you were in a rush to get to work or pick up your kids.
-Whatever the reason, under the legal system, traffic violations could result in penalties and high fines.
-A Plainview traffic lawyer could help you explore your options in these circumstances.
+Traffic violations happen.
+Perhaps a violation occurred because you were in a rush to get to work or pick up your kids, you forgot to renew your car insurance policy, or you drove when you were too tired.
+Whatever the reason, under the legal system, traffic violations can result in penalties and high fines.
+A Plainview traffic lawyer can help you explore your options in these circumstances.

-The consequences of a traffic violation could include paying fines, incurring points on your driving record that could lead to points-based surcharges paid annually, your license being revoked or suspended, or increased auto insurance rates.
+The consequences for a traffic violation include paying fines, incurring points on your driving record that can lead to points-based surcharges paid annually, your license being revoked or suspended, or increased auto insurance rates.
 A capable criminal defense lawyer could fight to pursue a favorable outcome for your case.

 Types of Texas Traffic Violations